mathnimnart/mathnimnart.github.io/_pages/research.md

     width="50%" height="50%" alt="A 100x100 image">
 </p>

-As the rate and magnitude of the current biodiversity crisis accelerate, a greater understanding of the threatening processes impacting biodiversity is required to guide effective conservation strategies.
-To tackle this challenge, I explore, across large spatial scales, biodiversity patterns in the current and future context of global changes by addressing the questions of how threats co-occurred and interacted with diversity, or the potential consequences of threatening processes on the multiple dimensions of biodiversity (i.e. taxonomic, functional, and phylogenetic diversity).
+As the rate and magnitude of the current biodiversity crisis accelerate, a better understanding of the threatening processes impacting biodiversity is needed to develop effective conservation strategies.
+To address this challenge, I examine, across large spatial scales, biodiversity patterns in the current and future context of global changes by addressing how threats co-occur and interact with diversity, or the potential consequences of threatening processes on different dimensions of biodiversity (i.e. taxonomic, functional, and phylogenetic diversity).

 **Selected publications:**
 Leclerc *et al.* (2022). *Divers.
 Distrib.* 28 (12): 2754-2764. $|$